Skip to the content.

 1. Go to this page and click “Docker Desktop for Windows”, then run the downloaded installer.

-2. When prompted, ensure the “Use WSL 2 instead of Hyper-V option” on the Configuration page is selected.
+2. When prompted, ensure the “Use WSL 2 instead of Hyper-V” on the Configuration page is selected.

-4. When the installation is successful, click “Close” to complete the installation process.
-(If the admin account on your computer is different to your user account, you must add the user to the docker-users group.
+• NOTE: If the admin account on your computer is different from your user account, you must add the user to the docker-users group.
 Run Computer Management as an administrator and navigate to Local Users and Groups > Groups > docker-users.
 Right-click to add the user to the group.
-Log out and log back in for the changes to take effect.)
+Log out and log back in for the changes to take effect.

 5. Open Start (Win key), search for Docker Desktop in your applications, and click to run the app.
 Once Docker Desktop has loaded, in a WSL2 Ubuntu terminal (in VSCode or your Ubuntu app), type docker run hello-world.
-A brief introductory message should be printed to the screen.
+If the installation worked, a brief introductory message should be printed to the screen.

 Reminders:

-The above step-by-step instructions are distilled from here.
+The above step-by-step instructions are distilled from https://docs.docker.com/desktop/setup/install/windows-install/.